 This is a question of great importance as it may someday allow you to answer that final question in Trivial Pursuit and defeat your friend Ernest who has always beaten you.
 He’s downright annoying, isn’t he?

-Or, you may find yourself with Regis, and be faced with the final question: Why Does The Leaning Tower Of Pisa Lean?
+Or, you may find yourself on Who Wants to be a Millionaire, and be faced with the final question: Why Does The Leaning Tower Of Pisa Lean?
 You’ve bet it all and cannot go back.
 If you miss, you’ll lose almost everything.
-Can you just hear Regis now (A), “the Tower Leans because of the earthquake in 1721…” The music plays…and you know the answer because you read this article!
+Can you just hear the host now (A), “the Tower Leans because of the earthquake in 1721…” The music plays…and you know the answer because you read this article!